Everything You Need To Know When Shopping for a VA Loan

 For starters, the VA does not issue VA loans, it only guarantees them.
 This extra security against default allows mortgage lenders to offer loans with relaxed terms.

 In today’s uncertain times, this loan program is becoming a more popular choice for peoplewho would otherwise be unable to purchase a house.
-Here at Main Street Lenders, we know it all starts with a home loan and would love to look over your situation with you to see what your best solution is.
+Here at TJC Mortgage, we know it all starts with a home loan and would love to look over your situation with you to see what your best solution is.

 Are VA Loans Good?